nigels-code/finder/README.md

 I wrote this while following Brad Traversy's "React Front to Back" course.

-A web application for searching and browsing Github repositories
+A web application for searching and browsing Github repositories.

-Technologies used: React, Context API, Javascript, HTML, CSS
+Technologies used: React, Context API, Javascript, HTML, CSS.

+I have set up a CI/CD pipeline between Github and Netlify.
 Open <https://githubfinderxxx.netlify.app/> to see a production version of this project

 ## Installation